PaulTran47/paultran47.github.io/README.md

     * As of 05 March, 2025, I will retune my fallback fonts using the new `@font-face` attributes (e.g., `ascent-override`) when they have broad browser support.
-  * All JS is asynchronously loaded.
+  * All JS are asynchronously loaded.
   * All graphics are served in compressed .webp format (with compressed .jpg as a fallback)
     * All below-the-fold graphics are lazily loaded for minimal FOIT.